The new Aeroplan credit cards by TD, CIBC, and American Express will be launching in conjunction with the new Aeroplan program on November 8, 2020.

 While the credit cards by all three issuers are mostly similar to each other, there are a few notable differences in the products across each customer segment that aren’t necessarily apparent at first glance.

-In this article, inspired by the work of my friend Jean-Maximilien from Milesopedia, I’ve put together a few comparison charts for the TD, CIBC, and American Express Aeroplan credit cards to help you decide which issuer’s product is the best fit for you in any given customer segment.
+In this article, we’ll go over a few comparison charts for the TD, CIBC, and American Express Aeroplan credit cards to help you decide which issuer’s product is the best fit for you in any given customer segment.

 Entry-Level Aeroplan Credit Cards

-We’ll begin with the entry-level (or “silver”) Aeroplan credit cards, which come with the most affordable fees but are also the most stripped-down in terms of perks and benefits.
+We’ll begin with the entry-level Aeroplan credit cards, which come with the most affordable fees, but are also the most stripped-down in terms of perks and benefits.
 TD and CIBC will each issue one card in this segment:

 The comparison chart is as follows.
 As in previous comparison charts, any clear winner in a category is highlighted in green.